inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

    :align: center

 3. Errors should almost always be fixed.
-   Zoom to an error by right clicking on it in the window and selecting :guilabel:`Zoom to Problem`.
+   Zoom to an error by right-clicking on it in the window and selecting :guilabel:`Zoom to Problem`.
    Then fix the mistake manually.